UbiHome/ubihome.github.io/docs/index.md

   - toc
 ---

-# Welcome to OSHome!
+# Welcome to UbiHome!

-OSHome is a single executable that allows you to integrate any device running an OS into your smart home.
+UbiHome is a single executable that allows you to integrate any device running an OS into your smart home.
 It is designed to be lightweight and easy to use - similar to ESPHome.

 - Execute a command on a device based on a trigger in home assistant.